-Frances’ Deli and Brunchery: This is a local institution since 1938 that serves traditional comfort food in an old-fashioned diner.
+Frances’ Brunchery: This is a local institution since 1938 that serves traditional comfort food in an old-fashioned diner.
 I remember the original location at Clark and Arlington when I moved to the neighborhood in 1980.
 I just went back and enjoyed a great reuben sandwich.
-It is also a Michelin Guide Bib Gourmand choice.
 2552 N. Clark.

 Zebra Lounge: I recently went back to this classic Chicago Bar after many years.
 Located at 1220 N. State Pkwy, this piano bar has been an institution since 1929.
 The bar features live piano players seven nights a week starting at 9pm.
 It is a fun spot.
 I suggest going early to make sure you get a seat.

 When in the South Loop or Printer’s Row, make sure to stop in at Kasey’s Tavern which is a casual, neighborhood bar that has been home to a bar since 1889.
 It is known for its beer and ciders and has a number on tap.
 701 S. Dearborn.

 Margie’s Candies: When in Logan Square make sure to head to 1960 N. Western at Armitage for wonderful home-made ice cream and candy.
 They have been there since 1921.
 The perfect decor looks like nothing has changed since it opened!!
 Expect long lines in the summer months.